Thank you for helping us clear the racks! We are accepting donations again. Please note: we can process only 2 bags or boxes per person, per day.

 Providing affordable, gently used clothing and household items to our community; most clothing items are priced between $2 and $5

-Donating funds to dozens of local organizations that provide for those in need in our area.
-We donated $72,000 in 2018!
+Donating funds to various local organizations that provide for the needy in our area.
+For example from 2016-2021, we donated nearly $354,000.

 Creating a pleasant, fun shopping atmosphere for our customers

-We sell clothing for men, women, and children; jewelry; household items, linens, decorative items, and countertop appliances; books, CDs and records and tapes; holiday items; toys; sewing and knitting supplies and craft items.
+We sell clothing and shoes for men, women, and children; jewelry; household items, linens, decorative items, small electronics, and countertop appliances; books, games, CDs, and records; holiday items; toys; sewing and knitting supplies and craft items.

 These are just a few of the charities we support: